Semi-supervised Triply Robust Inductive Transfer Learning

-It is not difficult to show that $\wh\bb$ is consistent for $\bb_0$ provided that \be E\submT[\X_i \{ Y_i - \mbar(\Z_i)\}] = \0 . \ee A simple approach to ensuring consistency of $\wh\bb$ is to directly estimate $\btheta$ using target labeled data as in \cite{hou2021surrogate}.
-However, such a target-only approach does not leverage the label rich source data.
-On the other hand, since $p_{Y\mid \Z}^{(\mS)} = p_{Y\mid \Z}\supmT$ yet $p_{Y\mid \X}^{(\mS)}$ can be different from $p_{Y\mid \X}\supmT$, the learning accuracy w.r.t $\bb_0$ can be improved if we can borrow useful information from $\mS$ when estimating $m(\z)$.
-Thus the proposed STRIFLE algorithm centers its strategy on robust and efficient estimation of $\btheta$ by leveraging useful information from $\mS$.
+A straightforward way to ensure the consistency of $\wh\bb$ is to solely rely on the target labeled data for estimating $\btheta$ as in \cite{hou2021surrogate}.
+However, this approach misses the opportunity to benefit from the abundant labeled data in $\mS$.
+In covariate shift setting where $p_{Y\mid \Z}^{(\mS)} = p_{Y\mid \Z}\supmT$ but $p_{Y\mid \X}^{(\mS)}$ can differ significantly from $p_{Y\mid \X}\supmT$, the learning accuracy of $\bb_0$ can be improved if we can borrow useful information from $\mS$ when estimating $m(\z)$.
+Thus, our STRIFLE algorithm centers its strategy on robust and efficient estimation of $\btheta$ by leveraging useful information from $\mS$.

 Specifically, we employ a {\em working} density ratio model to improve the transferability of the source data in a double-robust manner.
 Note that when both {\em working} imputation and density ratio models are misspecified, the estimation of $\btheta$ can be inconsistent.
 To address this, we use the limited labeled target data for bias correction.
 However, if the {\em working} models are severely flawed, $n\submT$ may be insufficient for full bias correction.
 To avoid negative transfer, we include a transferability detection step.
 If the discrepancy between the shifted source and target imputation models is too large, we opt to not use the source data.
-The STRIFLE estimation of $\btheta$ consists of three key components: \begin{enumerate} \item fitting a density ratio model to estimate $w(\Z) =p\supmT_\Z/ p\supmS_\Z$ as $\what(\Z)$; \item constructing an initial target only estimation of $\btheta$ as $\bthetahat\supmT$ as well as a meta-learning of the imputation model using $\Dscr\submT\cup \Dscr\submS$ to obtain $\bthetahat\supmeta$; \item constructing the STRIFLE estimator for $\btheta$, $\bthetahat\supSTRIFLE$, as a convex combination of $\bthetahat\supmT$ and $\bthetahat\supmeta$ to overcome negative transfer under possible model mis-specifications. \end{enumerate} The final STRIFLE estimator for $\bb$ is then obtained as $\wh\bb\supSTRIFLE = \wh\bb(\bthetahat\supSTRIFLE)$.
-We detail each of the components below.
+The STRIFLE estimation of $\btheta$ consists of three key components: \begin{enumerate} \item fitting a {\em working} density ratio model to estimate $w(\z) =p\supmT_\Z(\z)/ p\supmS_\Z(\z)$ as $\what(\z)$; \item constructing an initial target-only estimator of the imputation parameter $\btheta$ as $\bthetahat\supmT$ as well as a meta-learning estimator, $\bthetahat\supmeta$, using $\Dscr\submT\cup \Dscr\submS$ and $\what(\z)$; \item constructing the STRIFLE estimator of $\btheta$, $\bthetahat\supSTRIFLE$, as a convex combination of $\bthetahat\supmT$ and $\bthetahat\supmeta$ to overcome potential negative transfer. \end{enumerate} The final STRIFLE estimator for $\bb$ is then obtained as $\wh\bb\supSTRIFLE = \wh\bb(\bthetahat\supSTRIFLE)$.

-To further mitigate excessive bias under the high dimensional setting, we also employ cross-fitting strategies when performing the convex combination above.
 We detail each of the components below.